NVIDIA/NeMo/docs/sources/source/speaker_recognition/tutorial.rst

 We have experimented on different pooling methods, like gram based pooling, x-vector pooling and super_vector which is combination of gram and x-vector.
-To experiment on these change pool_mode in config file accordingly.
+To experiment on these methods change pool_mode in config file accordingly.

 .. note::
-    This script on average for 417 hrs of data should finish 25 epochs in about 7-8 hours on Quadro GV100.
+    This script on average for 417 hrs of data should finish 25 epochs under 8 hours on Quadro GV100.

 .. tip::
     To improve your embeddings performance: